The project ran between May and October 2021.

-The aim of this study is to create a fossil free material composed of domestic, cellulose based agricultural and forestry side streams, using fungal mycelium as binder.
 The material has the potential to replace fossil plastic in a variety of products, e.g. in building materials, furnishing and packaging, since it is possible to shape in a variety of ways during production but is rigid once the production process is completed.
-We also see a potential of this material in 3D-printing.
-We will test a battery of recipes to find the ones most promising, and continue with technical assessments, including different ways of shaping the material, as well as a perception study and investigations of market potential and business opportunities.